OctopusDeploy/People/Support.md

 - I write well crafted, succinct and informative support responses with minimal coaching.
 - I am gaining a good understanding of one area of Octopus, and can confidently answer support questions in this area.
 - I am learning to anticipate my customer's needs.
 I am learning how to explain a few steps at a time so the customer can continue after I have finished working for the day.
+- I am learning to write clear, well researched issues that assist provide the Engineering team with clear customer impact and assist in root cause analysis.
 - I am becoming proficient with my tools and the core building blocks used by our team.
 - I am learning to prioritise my workload.
 - I am learning to recognise when I need help, and how to do this in an effective and timely manner.